redfeatherplusplus/parallel-shader-test/README.md

 ```

 The binaries will be put in a bin directory in the project root.
 To execute on linux, first source setup-env.sh to add libGLEW to your path.
+Then just run ./main in bin.